Updated: Oct 11, 2022

 Ask the child, how could they disagree with themselves or what a person thinking the opposite would tell them.

-If you look for some inspirations to investigate some philosophical questions see our YouTube series: Thinking together at home, where I and our two boys (age 5 and 10) ask some questions inspired by our favourite children's books.
+If you are looking for some inspiration to investigate some philosophical questions see our YouTube series: Thinking together at home, where I and our two boys (ages 5 and 10) ask some questions inspired by our favourite children's books.
+We also published a set of cards called ThinkTanglers to help parents start those conversations.
 We'd love to hear from you about your conversations.